Rakhyvel/Erovra/requests.md

 - ~~Dropdown stays visible even if you change maps~~
 - ~~Ships probably don't escort right~~
 - Fighter planes can take damage from infantry bullets
+- Weird bug that makes it so you have to press multiple times to upgrade a brand new factory
+	- Also happens when you have a city upgrading and its drop down open, won't let you upgrade after its finished upgrading.
+Need to close out of 	drop down
+- Fighters cost 5 coins, but canceling the order gives back 10 coins
+- Drop down still doesn't open on the right tab for factories
+- Map out costs of things, make sure everything makes sense especially with time taken to build things
+	- Upgrading should give diminishing returns
+	- As of rn, upgrading fully and buying a unit there is faster than buying a unit on light upgrade.
+Shouldn't be the case
+- Plane shadows go crazy on edges
+- Planes shadows should be on the ground, their sprite should be elevated
+- Landing craft need dropdown

 - Squad functions
 	- Patrol